zitadel/zitadel/site/docs/angular/03-end.md

 ### What next?

 You have successfully integrated ZITADEL in your Angular Application.
-If your need further information on how to retrieve roles or other Authentication Flows consider reading the following doc pages:
+Now your can proceed implementing our APIs to include Authorization.
+Refer to our [Docs](apis) or checkout our Console Code on [Github](https://github.com/caos/zitadel) which is using GRPC to access data.